-What are some other reporting features that will help instructors break down their data during course evaluations?
-Comment and let us know.
+What are some other ways that feedback can help drive improvement institution-wide?
+Comment below and let us know.

 Chanel M. Sutherland